This is the featured image of the Add Interest to Drum Loops With Reverb blog article.

 ~Drum Loop + Kick drum and Bassline - Processed with Reverb

-Finally, we can hear the difference with and without the effect on the drum loop hits in the context of the full mix.
+Finally, we can hear the difference with and without the effect on the drum loop hits in the context of the whole mix.

 ~Full Mix - Drum Loop -Unprocessed